near/cargo-near-new-project-template/README.md

 ## Updating rustup

-CUrrently 1.86.0 is maximum version, supported by Nearcore for running compiled wasm contracts.
+Currently 1.86.0 is maximum version, supported by Nearcore for running compiled wasm contracts.

 So, updating version to a newer toolchain is not recommended.